OSINTer-Platform/OSINTer/README.md

 - Supply the password for the [regular_user] when asked for the "BECOME password".
 This will be used for sudo priviledge escalation when needed.
 - For distributions with a firewall pre-installed (CentOS and Rocky Linux) remember to open port 80 and 443 on the right interfaces to allow HTTPS and HTTP traffic comming in and out.

+## Potential problems
+While OSINTer is designed to be installed on a host or series of hosts, which have just been installed, it can also be installed on host(s) running other software.
+Keep in mind that doing so will probably interfere with the following list of software if it's already installed:

+### Nginx
+OSINTer utilizes Nginx to utilize the frontend portion of the solution.
+In order to do so, the webserver will be reconfigured for OSINTer.
+- It will replace the nginx config file found at /etc/nginx/nginx.conf◇ This will make the nginx service run as the osinter-web user
+- It will create a new site in /etc/nginx/site-available and create a symlinkto that in /etc/nginx/sites-enabled
+- It will restart the service

 # Supported Systems
 Currently, these are the supported distributions using x86_64 architecture: